DanielVonRauchhaupt/socket_fips/README.md

 the master thesis of Florian Mikolajczak, which can be used instead.

 # Known Bugs
 The are two major known bugs for the implementation.

-When the `BPF_F_NO_PREALLOC` flag is specified in `ip_the blacklist.bpf.c` eBPF program, memory allocation for new map entries may fail, when a large amout of addresses are added in a short time frame.
-This causes `simplefail2ban` to display an error message for both the write to the eBPF map, as well as the subsequently failing removal from the hash table.
+When the `BPF_F_NO_PREALLOC`
+flag is specified in `ip_the blacklist.bpf.c` eBPF program, memory allocation for new map entries may fail, when larges amount of addresses are added in a short time frame.
+This causes `simplefail2ban` to display an error message for both the write to the eBPF map, as well as the subsequently failing removal from eBPF map and the hash table by the banning thread.
 However, performance and functionality did not appear to be heavily impacted by this during measurements.
 The error can be prevented by unspecifiying the the `BPF_F_NO_PREALLOC`flag in `ip_the blacklist.bpf.c`.

-Secondly, unorderly detachment of readers or the write from the shared memory ring buffer, result in a corrupted header, as the attachment filed are not cleared.
+Unorderly detachment of readers or the writer from the shared memory ring buffer, results in a corrupted header, as the attachment filed are not cleared.
-When this occurs, all readers should be detached from the buffer, so that it can be reinitialized.
+When this occurs, all processes should be detached from the buffer, so that it can be reinitialized.
 If all attached programs detach unorderly, the shared memory segment has to be destroyed with: `icprm -m <id>`, before the buffer can be reinitialized.